sergiocollado/potpourri/Notes_on_linux.md

 these are the commands that allow to communicate to a remote repository

-git clone - copies a remote repo and creates a local repo. git fetch - gets the data from a remote repository. it updates the tracking branch information. git pull - is fetch + merge commands git push - add changes to the remote repository.
+- git clone - copies a remote repo and creates a local repo.
+- git fetch - gets the data from a remote repository. it updates the tracking branch information.
+- git pull - is fetch + merge commands
+- git push - add changes to the remote repository.
+- git rebase - rebase is a form of merge, so there is possible to have merge conflicts.
+It moves the changes of a branch to the tip of another branch

 ## git commands